 - 1929: 第五文化村 Fifth cultural village

-This is an outline of the Meiji Cultural Village; the colors of different sections correspond to the colors on the map from following site: 目白文化村.
+This is an outline of the Meiji Cultural Village; the colors correspond to the colored sections on the map from following site: 目白文化村.

 (See also the “Tokyo urban design” map at bottom.)